dlang-tour/core/public/content/en/gems.md

     a.bar().foo()

-UFCS becomes especially important when dealing with [Ranges](/tour/ranges/01) where several alorithms can be put together to perform complex operations, still allowing to write clear and manageable code.
+UFCS is especially important when dealing with *Ranges* where several alorithms can be put together to perform complex operations, still allowing to write clear and manageable code.